ToolJet/ToolJet/docs/docs/widgets/table.md

 ### Filter data

-The table data can be filtered using this option.
+The table data can be filtered using the Filter data option on its top-left.
 You have the option to choose from various filters, such as:

 - **contains**
 - **does not contain**